 - The PAR Q or the Personal Activity Readiness Questionnaire: It is mandatory that before you join a gym, your trainer makes you fill the PAR Q to determine whether you are medically fit to take on the rigours of exercising.
 If you have a history of heart-related problems, or suffer from diabetes, arthritis, asthma etc, you need to consult your doctor before you start on any programme.
 In fact, it is strongly recommended that you get the green signal from your doctor before enrolling.

 The Equipment: Don’t get fooled by the hi-fi machines and sophisticated gadgets.
-Make sure that your gym is geared for fitness.
+Make sure that your gym is geared for fitness like a Montreal semi-private training center.
 In other words, the machines should provide you with real benefits and not be there for aesthetic beauty.
 A good gym should have the following machines: for cardiovascular fitness there should be treadmills (motorized or the flat belt ones), cycles, steppers, a rowing or skiing machine.